IE-482-582/final-project-Veerendra-Grandhi/PROPOSAL.md

 *NOTE TO STUDENTS:  This is a template for your **proposal**.
 Items wrapped inside `{}` should be replaced accordingly.*

-*You will have 5 minutes to present your proposal document on Friday, Oct.
-25.*
+*Your updated proposal document (this file) is due on Monday, November 2, at 5:00pm.*

 **Please delete this line, and the comments above.**